 Instruction in the visual arts far surpasses normal classroom art projects.
 Our focus is to educate students not only about the history of art and techniques but also contemporary artists and movements as well as career opportunities in the arts.

 The Visual Arts at Nansemond-Suffolk Academy encompass the Elements of Art and Principles of Design through exploration, technique, application, craftsmanship and critique.
-Students apply knowledge through a variety of media including graphite, acrylic paint, pastel, watercolor, clay, collage and printmaking.
-Art history is regularly integrated into the curriculum and applied to each unit of study.
+Students apply knowledge through a variety of media, including graphite, acrylic paint, pastel, watercolor, clay, collage, photography, digital art and printmaking.
+Art history is consistently integrated into the curriculum and applied to each unit of study.

-The annual art trip allows students to experience the art world beyond the classroom.
-Past trips have included student tours of the National Gallery of Art and the Hirshhorn museums in Washington, D.C. and the Guggenheim and the Museum of Modern Art in New York City.
+To experience the art world beyond the classroom, students travel to local museums, galleries and studios.
+In Upper School, art students participate in an annual art trip to gain further inspiration and an appreciation for the arts.
+Past trips have included student tours of the National Gallery of Art and the Hirshhorn museums in Washington, D.C., as well as the Guggenheim and the Museum of Modern Art in New York City.

 Students enter local, regional and national exhibits and competitions each year to learn and grow as artists.
 Every spring, NSA hosts an annual student art and photography show, “Portfolio,” for Upper School students, where they learn to prepare and set up an exhibition and gain a deeper understanding of the judging process.
 An evening ceremony is also held to present awards for outstanding work.